The LLV decomposition of hyper-Kaehler cohomology: Nagai's conjecture and the Looijenga--Lunts--Verbitsky decomposition

 \section{Nagai's conjecture and the Looijenga--Lunts--Verbitsky decomposition}

-In this section, we give a representation theoretic interpretation to Nagai's conjecture \eqref{nagaieq} on the index of nilpotency of the higher degree monodromy operators $N_k$.
-The representation theoretic approach to \eqref{nagaieq} appears in the original work of Nagai \cite{nagai08}, and more recently Soldatenkov \cite{sol18}.
-Nonetheless, our representation theoretic criterion (Proposition \ref{prop_criterion_nagai} $\equiv$ Theorem \ref{thm:criterion} below) seems new, and presents Nagai's conjecture as a natural condition satisfied by the cohomology of hyper-K\"ahler manifolds (compare Proposition \ref{prop:weaker_condition}).

-As before, let $X$ be a compact hyper-K\"ahler manifold, $\bar V = H^2 (X)$ its second cohomology endowed with the Beauville--Bogomolov form $\bar q$, and $(V, q)$ the Mukai completion of $(\bar V, \bar q)$.
-The LLV algebra $\mathfrak g\cong \so(V,q)$ acts on the cohomology $H^*(X)$.
-All these data are diffeomorphism invariant.
-Consider now a one-parameter degeneration $\mathfrak X / \Delta$ of compact hyper-K\"ahler manifolds of dimension $2n$.
-For each $0 \le k \le 4n$, let $T_k$ be the monodromy operator on the $k$-th cohomology of the degeneration.
-The monodromy $T_k$ lives in the group $\GL (H^k (X))$.
-By the monodromy theorem (see, e.g., \cite[Thm 6.1]{sch73}), all $T_k$ are quasi-unipotent operators.
-We define the log monodromies by

-where $m$ is the smallest positive integer (depending on $k$) such that $(T_k)^m$ becomes unipotent.
-Note that the second monodromy $T_2$ respects the Beauville--Bogomolov form $\bar q$.
-This implies $T_2$ is further contained in $\SO (\bar V, \bar q)$, and hence $N_2$ is contained in the reduced LLV algebra $\bar \fg\cong \so (\bar V, \bar q)$.
-We would like to distinguish the second log monodromy $N_2$ as an element in the endomorphism ring $\End (H^2 (X))$ and as an element in the reduced LLV algebra $\bar \fg$; it will be convenient to write

-For each $k$, we can associate to $N_k$ its {\it index of nilpotency $\nu_k$}, i.e., $\nu_k$ is the largest nonnegative integer with $(N_k)^{\nu_k} \neq 0$.
-Nagai \cite{nagai08} observed that the following relation between the nilpotency indexes of even cohomologies
+Let $\calX/\Delta$ be a projective one-parameter degeneration of hyper-K\"ahler manifolds.
+Consider the associated monodromy operators $N_k$ on the degree $k$-cohomology (cf. \eqref{def_nk}), and let $\nu_k$ be their nilpotency indices.
+Nagai \cite{nagai08} conjectured that $\nu_2$ determines the higher nilpotency indices by

-holds at least in some cases (e.g. for degenerations of $K3^{[n]}$ type).
-Indeed, one of our main results (Theorem \ref{nagai_thm}) is that this is true for the known examples of hyper-K\"ahler manifolds.
-Our first task is to recast the condition \eqref{nagaieq} in terms of the LLV decomposition of the cohomology $H^*(X)$ (Theorem \ref{thm:criterion}).
-Since \eqref{nagaieq} depends only on the even cohomology, let us write the LLV decomposition on the even cohomology part:
+(see \cite{sol18} for a partial discussion of the odd cohomology case).
+The purpose of this section is to show that the equation above is in fact equivalent to a non-trivial condition on the LLV decomposition of hyper-K\"ahler manifolds.
+Specifically, let us write the LLV decomposition on the even cohomology part:

 where $\mu = (\mu_0, \cdots, \mu_r)$ indicates a dominant integral weight of $\mathfrak g$ and $V_{\mu}$ its associated highest weight module.